 The Paparazzi autopilot program used by the SMARTSonde for autonomous flight provides an estimate of the wind speed and direction at the flight level.
-These values are given every ten seconds.
-However, the wind algorithm in use with the autopilot software is not well-documented.
+These values are reported every ten seconds.
+However, the wind algorithm in use with the autopilot software is not well documented.
 It uses some form of the no-flow-sensor methodology discussed above, but the number of points, n, that are used in the optimization are not reported.
 Paparazzi provides the only real-time estimate of the wind speed, as the other algorithms are used to process the data after the flights are complete.
-Typically, the estimate of the wind speed from the Paparazzi are erratic for \approx 30 s after the plane begins autonomous flight, while the other algorithms worked well during this time inter-
+Typically, the estimate of the wind speed from the Paparazzi are erratic for $\sim 30$ s after the aircraft begins autonomous flight, while the other algorithms worked well during this time interval.

-20 begins autonomous flight, while the other algorithms worked well during this time interval.
 A relatively accurate first guess would minimize the computing time and iterations needed to solve for the wind vector.